ValentinaWu1112/Automated-Program-Repair-of-Arithmetic-Programs-in-Dafny-using-Large-Language-Models/README.md

 4. **Install Python**: Python is required to run Jupyter notebooks.
 Make sure Python is installed and set up on your system.

+5. **Install Z3**: Z3 is a theorem prover used for verification.
+Follow the installation instructions at [Z3 Installation](https://github.com/Z3Prover/z3).

 ## Local Models and API Keys

 ### Local Models